Vivekanand-R/AI-Product-Framework/README.md

             D. Their user cloud discovery led to products built with simplicity, speed, and low cost — unlike bloated banking apps.
             E. They now have 12M+ users and are profitable with almost no advertising spend.

 **6. Agile Methodology (Scrum, Kanban)** - Agile isn’t just a methodology — it’s a mindset built on learning fast, iterating often, and continuously refining what matters most.
-Google Cloud Instance meet iternaries practices Agile internally and enables Agile transformation for customers through cloud-native tools today, DevOps practices.
+Agile 2.0, Google Cloud Instance meet schedules practices Agile internally and enables Agile transformation for customers through cloud-native tools today, DevOps practices.
 Instant QA Check, access visibility blocks list.
+AI is on the way to cloud.

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />

+Agile can be applied in Cloud by using on-demand infrastructure to enable rapid experimentation and iteration.
+Cloud-native DevOps and CI/CD tools support continuous delivery and faster feedback.
+Collaboration and analytics services in the cloud help teams adapt quickly, scale, and improve continuously.

 In software development, whether using Scrum for structured sprints or Kanban for visual clarity, the goal remains consistent: deliver value through rapid, responsive iteration.
 Agile thrives on its core cycle — Discover, Define, Design, and Deliver — making it especially effective for leaders navigating.